I can’t provide answers for every conceivable question, so please

 2. Are you in Japan?
 Yes, central Japan.
 Nagoya City is the fourth largest city in Japan, and because it is home to the Toyota Motor Corporation, it is on par with Tokyo and London as being one of the most expensive cities in terms of real estate prices.

-3. You’ve got two portfolios?
+3. You’ve got three portfolios?
 Currently, yes.
 For an agency, I use Alamy, Asian Photo Connection by Henry Westheim and I have

 my own portfolio hosted on PhotoShelter.
 If you find something on the Asian Photo Connection / Henry Westheim website, please contact him first; he’s my go-to man in Taiwan.